jimpil/duratom/README.md

 ## What

-A durable atom type for Clojure.
-Duratom implements the same interfaces as the core Clojure atom (IAtom, IRef, IDeref).
+A durable atom/agent type for Clojure. `duratom` implements the same interfaces as the core Clojure atom (IAtom, IRef, IDeref), whereas `duragent` **is** a Clojure agent (with a special watch + some metadata).
-In order to provide durability `duratom` will persist its state to some durable-backend on each mutation.
+In order to provide durability `duratom`/`duragent` will persist its state to some durable-backend on each mutation.
 The built-in backends are:

  1. A file on the local file-system
  2. A postgres DB table row